Slacktivism: Charity as a by-product of purchasing products

 This is the act of purchasing products that highlight support for a particular cause and advertise that a percentage of the cost of the good will go to the cause.
 In some instances the donated funds are spread across various entities within one foundation, which in theory helps several deserving areas of the cause.
-Criticism tends to highlight the thin spread of the donation.
-An example of this is the Product Red campaign, whereby consumers can buy Red-branded variants of commons products, with a proportion of proceeds going towards fighting AIDS.
+An example of this is the Product Red campaign, whereby consumers can buy Red-branded variants of common products, with a proportion of proceeds going towards fighting AIDS.
+The campaign has been criticised for the small share of the retail price that is actually donated and for spending more on marketing than it raises: by 2007, retail partners including Gap, Motorola and Apple had reportedly spent around US$100 million on advertising while raising about US$18 million for the Global Fund.

 Slacktivists may also purchase a product from a company because it has a history of donating funds to charity, as a way to second-handedly support a cause.
 For example, a slacktivist may buy Ben and Jerry's ice cream because its founders invested in the nation's children, or promoted social and environmental concerns.

 Political

 Certain forms of slacktivism have political goals in mind, such as gaining support for a presidential campaign, or signing an internet petition that aims to influence governmental action.

 The online petition website Change.org claimed it was attacked by Chinese hackers and brought down in April 2011.
 Change.org claimed the fact that hackers "felt the need to bring down the website must be seen as a testament to Change.org's fast-growing success and a vindication of one particular petition: A Call for the Release of Ai Weiwei."
 Ai Weiwei, a noted human rights activist who had been arrested by Chinese authorities in April 2011, was released on June 22, 2011, from Beijing, which was deemed as a victory by Change.org of its online campaign and petition demanding Ai's release.